NCBI-Hackathons/seqacademy/rnaseq.md

 Then run the following command to create the yeast index.
 The next cell is a bash script.
 When run, the script downloads sequences for the latest Yeast release from Ensembl.
 By default, it builds and index for just the base files, since alignments to those sequences are the most useful.
 To change which categories are built by this script, edit the CHRS_TO_INDEX variable in the following cell.

-Our next step is to `cd` into the new directory, yeast_index, and download the sequences for release 84 of the Saccharomyces cerevisiae genome.
+Our next step is to download the sequences for release 84 of the Saccharomyces cerevisiae genome.
 We will only download the top-level sequence in order to save time.

 Run the following code by typing the following line into the command line and pressing enter: